UBS bonus hike slammed for showing lessons not learned

 Actares voted against UBS’s pay plan last year and Tschopp said he didn’t know how he will vote this year.

-Thomas Zimmermann, spokesman for Schweizerischer Gewerkschaftsbund, an umbrella organization for Swiss labor unions, said: ”UBS is carrying on as if nothing happened.
+Thomas Zimmermann, spokesman for Schweizerischer Gewerkschaftsbund, an umbrella organization for Swiss labour unions, said: ”UBS is carrying on as if nothing happened.

 “They have learned nothing from the public debate about the Minder initiative or the 1:12 initiative,” Zimmermann said, referring to controls on executive pay introduced in Switzerland last year.